 - 1. Inspect the site to determine its suitability for fumigation. - 2.
 Determine if the structure is in an area where leakage during fumigation or aeration would expose nearby workers or bystanders if concentrations were above the permitted exposure levels. - 3.
 Develop an appropriate Fumigation Management Plan.
 (Refer to FMP guidelines.) - 4.
-Determine the length of the fumigation and calculate the dosage of tablets or pellets to be applied based upon volume of the building, air and/or commodity temperature and the

-- general tightness of the structure (See "DOSAGE" section). - Read the directions found in "PHYSICAL AND CHEMICAL HAZARDS" section and remove or cover any of the listed items that can become damaged from exposure to phosphine gas. - 6.
+Using the Applicator's Manual, determine the length of the fumigation and calculate the dosage of tablets or pellets to be applied based upon volume of the building, air and/or commodity temperature and the general tightness of the structure. - 5.
+Read the directions found in 4.2 Physical and Chemical Hazards and remove or cover any of the listed items that can become damaged from exposure to phosphine gas. - 6.
 Consult previous records for any changes in the structure.
 Carefully seal and placard the space to be fumigated. - 7.
-Place trays or sheets of Kraft paper or foil, up to 12-sq. ft.
-(1.1 sq.m.) in area, on the floor throughout the structure. - 8.
-Spread this product on the sheets at a density no greater than 30 tablets per sq. ft. or 150 pellets per sq. ft.
-This corresponds to slightly more than one-half flask of tablets or one-half flask of pellets per 3' x 4' sheet.
-Check to see that this product has not piled up and that it is spread out evenly to minimize contact between the individual tablets or pellets. - Turn off any lights within the treated area and shut off all electrical motors not essential to operations of the storage.
+Place trays or sheets of Kraft paper or foil, up to 12 sq. ft.
+(1.1 sq.
+M) in area, on the floor throughout the structure. - 8.
+Spread PHOSTOXIN® on the sheets at a density no greater than 30 tablets per sq. ft. or 150 pellets per sq. ft.
+This corresponds to slightly more than one-half flask of tablets or one-half flask of pellets per 3'x 4' sheet.
+Check to see that PHOSTOXIN® has not piled up and that it is spread out evenly to minimize contact between the individual tablets or pellets.

+- 9. Turn off any lights within the treated area and shut off all electrical motors not essential to operations of the storage.
 Doors leading to the fumigated space must be closed, sealed, and placarded with warning signs. - 10.
-Upon completion of the exposure period, open windows, doors, vents, etc. Allow the fumigated structure to aerate.
-Do not enter the structure without proper Personal Protective Equipment (PPE) until gas readings have been taken and the concentration is below the allowable limits.
+Upon completion of the exposure period, windows, doors, vents, etc., should be opened and the fumigated structure allowed to aerate.
+The structure should not be entered without proper Personal Protection Equipment (PPE) unless gas readings have been taken and the concentration is below the allowable limits.
 Gas concentration readings may be taken using low-level detector tubes or similar devices to ensure safety of personnel who re-enter the treated area. - 11.
-Collect the spent dust of this product and dispose of it, with or without further deactivation.
-Refer to "PESTICIDE AND CONTAINER DISPOSAL INSTRUCTIONS" section in this manual for instructions. - 12.
+Collect the spent PHOSTOXIN® dust and dispose of it, with or without further deactivation.
+Refer to Disposal Instructions in this manual. - 12.
 Remove fumigation warning placards from the aerated structure.

-Railcars, Containers, Trucks, Vans and other Transport Vehicles
+22.5 Railcars, Containers, Trucks, Vans, and Other Transport Vehicles